adaa-polsl/RuleKit/README.md

       * *dataset name, parameter_set name.csv* - table with numerical characteristics for all investigated train-test pairs (row per pair).
       * *dataset name, parameter_set name.res* - models in the text form (rule sets) and tabularized survival function estimators for all rules (applies to survival problems only).

-An example dataset definition have the following form:
+Below one can find an example dataset definition:
 ```
 <dataset name="seismic-bumps">
   <path>./datasets/seismic-bumps</path>